HarutyunDanielyan/django-site/README.md

 **Documentation Purpose:** This documentation is intended for developers who will work with the project.

 ### Application Architecture
-**Overview of the Application:** News Website is a web application for reading, editing, and publishing news articles.
+**Overview of the Application:** News Website is a web application for reading, editing and publishing news articles.

 #### Application Components:
 - **Frontend:** HTML, CSS, and Bootstrap for displaying news and forms.
 - **Backend:** Django for handling requests and interacting with the database.
-- **Database:** SQLite for storing news, user, and category data.
+- **Database:** SQLite for storing news, user and category data.
 - **Docker:** Ensures a consistent deployment environment.

 ### Installation and Deployment